 At Holywell Hill turn right and cross to the other side.
-Note the former Ryder Seed Hall and offices (restaurant and hotel), and the old White Hart coaching inn here 🛈.
+Note the former Ryder Seed Hall and offices (restaurant and hotel), and the old White Hart coaching inn here .

-Turn into Sumpter Yard, and the Abbey precincts (1).
-Follow the path past the cedar tree and Chapter House, then down into the valley back to the river at the Abbey Mills and the Fighting Cocks PH (1) - note the sound of the water falling over the weir at the mill.
+Turn left into Sumpter Yard part of the Abbey precincts 1.
+Follow the path to the left of the Abbey, past the Cedar tree and the Chapter House, then down into the valley, back to the river at the Abbey Mills and the Fighting Cocks PH 2 - note the sound of the water falling over the wair at the mill

 Enter the park once more and follow the path across the southern edge of the Lake.
-Before the remains of the London Gate (1) of Verulamium take the grassy path inside the ancient city walls.
-Ascending the slope there are fine views back, east, across the park to the Abbey and city (2).
+Before the remains of the London Gate Of Verulamium take the grassy path inside the ancient city walls.
+Ascending the slope there are fine views back, east, across the park to the Abbey and city

-At the top of the hill, turn right along the hedge line and follow the path back down the hill to Verulamium Museum for the finish ().
+At the top of the hill, turn right along the hedge line and follow the path back down the hill to Verulamium Museum for the finish 🤨